Stories have long showcased the potential for personal growth and transformation that can be found within our jobs.

 When you put yourself outside of your comfort zone and try something new, you will learn from the experience.

-You may even discover a new talent that you didn’t know you had!
+You may even discover a talent you didn’t know you had!

 3. Engage with others.